 Everyday interactions, such as talking to superiors at work, may prove difficult to people who speak English as a Second Language.
 Those unfamiliar with Australian culture, idioms, and nuances may find themselves disempowered by a shortfall in communication skills.

-Empower Your English (EYE) is an innovative new service teaching a range of people who seek to develop their English communication skills: a unique initiative and an Australian first.
+Established in 2017, Empower Your English (EYE) is an innovative service assisting a range of people who seek to develop their English communication skills, one of the first of its kind in Victoria and Australia.

-EYE shares stories about using assertive language in a two-hour workshop.
-Through interactions and sharing, attendees learn more about using encouraging language; to better use tone in speech; using humour when appropriate; and how to deal with discrimination due to language barriers.
+EYE centres workshops on learning through interactions and sharing.
+EYE workshops are facilitated, not “led” like a traditional classroom environment.
+Through this approach, attendees learn more about using encouraging language; to better use tone in speech; using humour when appropriate; and how to deal with discrimination due to language barriers.

 The purpose of EYE is to help people with underdeveloped English skills assert themselves in disputes, interviews, dealing with government services, and other situations that require an empowered style of communication.